Government under pressure to offer asylum seekers ‘safe passage to our shores’

 Asked why no new safe and legal routes had been announced in the report, the Prime Minister’s official spokesman told reporters the UK had “significant numbers of current routes already” but this would be kept “under review”.

-Pointing to Government figures showing more than 500,000 people had been offered sanctuary in the UK since 2015, he said: “While the compassion of the UK is clearly unlimited, our capacity is not”, later adding: “We think the right approach is firstly obviously to make sure we have control of our borders, which we’re doing with crossings down by more than a third … and then to enable Parliament to set what the right level is.”
+Pointing to Government figures showing over half a million people had been offered sanctuary in the UK since 2015, he said: “While the compassion of the UK is clearly unlimited, our capacity is not”.

-The report comes after sacked home secretary Suella Braverman previously struggled to explain the legal routes which asylum seekers fleeing war and persecution could use to come to the UK.
+Right wing Tory MPs are gearing up for a parliamentary battle after warning the Prime Minister his Safety of Rwanda (Asylum and Immigration) Bill will not work unless it is significantly beefed up.
+Dozens are backing amendments to the proposed legislation aimed at effectively ignoring international law and to severely limit individual migrants’ ability to resist being put on a flight to Kigali.

-When questioned by the Commons Home Affairs Committee in November 2022, she conceded many asylum seekers would have to travel to the UK in order to submit a claim, prompting MPs to warn there was a shortage of legal routes available.
+Meanwhile former justice secretary Robert Buckland, part of One Nation group of centrist Tories, put forward a bid to remove clauses which declare Rwanda a safe country, disapply human rights laws and force courts to some disregard European Court of Human Rights rulings ahead of the Bill being scrutinised again by MPs on Tuesday and Wednesday.